based-ghost/aspnet-core-vue-vuex-playground-template/README.md

   * Vue-router
   * TypeScript
   * Webpack for bundling of application assets and HMR (Hot Module Replacement)
-  * Bulma CSS framework
+  * Bulma CSS framework + SASS
-  * SASS
-  * Axios for REST endpoint requests/communication
+  * Axios for REST endpoint requests
-  * vuex-type-helper - package that provides type support for vuex store modules - https://github.com/ktsn/vuex-type-helper
+  * vuex-type-helper - package that provides type/linter/IntelliSense support for vuex store modules - https://github.com/ktsn/vuex-type-helper
   * vue-snotify (highly configurable toast notification library - comes hooked up to display login error & SignalR hub push notifications examples) - https://github.com/artemsky/vue-snotify
+  * Two different loader components (spinner & authentication animation w/ callback for success/fail)
   * Babel integration to handle transformation of React-like JSX/TSX render function syntax - configured in package.json, but can be moved to a babelrc file.
-Two custom control components act as examples of how to use this pattern in vue applications - (VCheckbox.render.tsx & VDropdown.render.tsx).
-It is a nice option to have for components that have very little HTML or for those that come from a React background and are comfortable with JSX syntax.
+The app's VCheckbox.render.tsx & VDropdown.render.tsx components are live examples.
+This is a nice option to have for components that have very little HTML or for those that come from a React background and are comfortable with JSX syntax.
 Here is what the VCheckbox.render.tsx component looks like:

   ```JSX
       public render(h: CreateElement): VNode {